atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 }
 ```

-When referencing an expression Compiled would try to statically evaluate it, if it fails it would be added as the third item in the array along with all other dynamic styles.
+When referencing an expression Compiled would try to statically evaluate it else if it fails it would be added as the third item in the array along with all other dynamic styles.

 ```jsx
 import { N800 } from '@atlaskit/theme/colors';